RunestoneInteractive/httlads/_sources/Introduction/introduction.rst

 Introduction
 ============

-This chapter will cover the definition and practice of Data Science.
+This chapter will cover the definition and practice of **Data Science**.
 It will explore the history and current state of the discipline, explaining how data science began and where it will be going in the future.
 We will also explore how Data Science is associated with Data Analysis and understand the difference between the two.